How To Feed A Loon

 • Preheat oven to 375°F.

 • In a 9.5-inch cast-iron skillet, cook the beef until no longer pink.
 If excess grease has accumulated, then drain off with a spoon.
-Season the beef with ½ tsp salt and pepper, each.
+Season the beef with ½ teaspoon salt and pepper, each.
 Transfer to a separate bowl and set aside.

 • In the same skillet, heat the oil over medium heat.
 Add the onions and sauté until soft, about 4 minutes.
 Add the garlic and thyme and cook for another 30 seconds, stirring often.